 Balanced, Diversified, & Growing

-The private sector input of Lehigh Valley GDP of $41.2 billion is higher than that of the entire states of Wyoming and Vermont, and if the Lehigh Valley were a country, it’s economy would be the 90th largest in the world.
+The private sector input of Lehigh Valley GDP of $43.3 billion is higher than that of the entire states of Alaska, Wyoming and Vermont, and if the Lehigh Valley were a country, it’s economy would be larger than 100 countries in the world.

 The Lehigh Valley is particularly noteworthy for its unusually balanced and multi-faceted economy.
 Far from depending on a single industry, the top four sub-sectors of the regional GDP are all extremely close to one another, which ultimately means a healthier and more vibrant regional economy.
 The Lehigh Valley has the most balanced and diversified economy in the entire state of Pennsylvania.